 - Women ages 40 and older

-- Men and women ages 50 and older at average risk for colorectal cancer
+- People ages 45 and older at average risk for colorectal cancer

 - Colorectal Cancer Screening (Colonoscopy)

-- Men and women at increased or high risk for colorectal cancer*
+- People at increased or high risk for colorectal cancer*

 *Only as determined by a New York State-licensed health care provider per program guidelines.